 Capt.
 Chris recently purchased Sea Tow Islamorada, Sea Tow Lower Keys and Sea Tow Key West and he’s no stranger to the water – Capt.
 Chris is a third-generation captain.
 His uncle, Capt.
-John Ward, owns and operates Sea Tow in Pensacola and Destin, FL, as well as on Lakes Norman, Wylie, Kerr and Gaston, NC.
+John Ward, owns and operates Sea Tow Pensacola and Sea Tow Destin.
 Their grandfather was a pioneer of the boat towing industry in their area, just as Capt.
 Joe was for Sea Tow.
 He also spent many years working alongside Capt.
 Will Beck of Sea Tow Palm Beach learning the tricks of the trade prior to venturing off on his own.

 “We’re thrilled that Capt.
 Chris has officially taken ownership of the three Florida Keys locations,” Sea Tow CEO Capt.
 Joseph Frohnhoefer III said.
 “He’s done a fantastic job managing the locations and we’re confident in what he’ll do in the future.”